jtakayama/makahiki/install/redhat_readme.txt

 Starting postgresql-9.1 service:                           [  OK  ]
 ===============================================================================

 2.1.5.
-Install dependencies with pip
+Install Dependencies With Pip
 ===============================================================================
 You should still be in the makahiki virtual environment.